sbmlteam/deviser/docs/src/source/defining_package.rst

-Figure :num:`fig-uml-foo-kl` shows the UML diagram produced by Deviser Edit of the package ‘foo’ as described so far in examples 1 and 2 while the corresponding SBML is shown in :ref:`SBML snippet 4<sbml-4>`.
+:numref:`fig-uml-foo-kl` shows the UML diagram produced by Deviser Edit of the package ‘foo’ as described so far in examples 1 and 2 while the corresponding SBML is shown in :ref:`SBML snippet 4<sbml-4>`.